-In 2017, home prices are going up and mortgage rates are stabilizing and are still very low.
-It could be a great time for you to refinance your FHA loan.
+This year home prices soared and mortgage rates stabilized.
+FHA rates for cash-back refinancing are still very low.
+2019 could be a great time for you to refinance your FHA mortgage and get money back.
+The cash out refinance requirements continue to be eased for qualified borrowers.
 Keep reading for more information and current FHA refinance guidelines for cash out transactions.

 Overview of the FHA Cash Out Refinance Program

 An FHA cash out refinance allows you to replace your current mortgage with another mortgage, as well as get cash, if you have sufficient equity in your property.
+See cash out refinancing rules & examples.
 You will be opening a new loan with a larger balance than you have today, with the excess cash going to you.
+Borrowers appreciate the flexible cash out refinance requirements with respect to credit and Loan to Value requirements with FHA.
+This is a unique FHA mortgage, as most programs do not allow the borrow to receive money back in the loan.

-What Are the Benefits of an FHA Cash Out Refinance?
+What Are the Benefits of a Cash Out Refinance Mortgage with FHA?

 - Improving your home – this can be a very good idea if done right.
 You may be able to add value to your home and get more when you sell.